Unfortunately, I lost a court battle, one week ago Thursday, with the Board of Elections.

 There were such invaluable lessons and experiences, in this year and two months of running for US Congress.
 My eyes now are on 2020.
 To really do this right next time, I have to raise more money, have a bigger campaign staff, and that includes hiring a real election attorney.
 Those are the hard lessons won, this year.

 Thanks for everything you have done for my campaign.
 We had such a great team of volunteers and part-time and full-time staff.
 I especially wanted to say thanks to Michael Pastko, Dean Patterson, Robert Kennedy, Phylisa Mason, Ann Hendricks, Deb Lee, Eric Rassi, Rene Rosignoli, and TJ Adorno.
 I’m really grateful to a bunch of older progressives who gave me such great wise advice: Arthur Schwartz, Steve Brown, Victor Tiffany, and Keith Mundy.
-Thank you past campaign staff management: Greg Litzenberg and Joy Cooney, Yoko Ono McCullock.
+Thank you past campaign staff management: Greg Litzenberg, Joy Cooney, and Yoko Ono McCullock.
 Thanks to Nick Ramirez for helping me set up a national speaking tour, and then driving with me through blizzard and mountains.
-Special thank you to our financial supporters, my parents, Norman and Ann Marie Hicks.
+Special thank you to our financial supporters, and my parents, Norman and Ann Marie Hicks.
 And thank you Jamie, my girlfriend and close advisor.
 Thank you for believing in me, both in the short term and the long term.
 Thank you for taking a stand for peace, nonviolence, democratic economics, and something so crazy as a mash-up of love and politics.
-Even if we are going to take a break, for now, we will come back and run again, for this position, or others, in the future.
+Even if we are going to take a break, for now, we will come back and run again, for this position, in the future.

 My vision is still the same as it ever was: Peace, Love, and Economics for the People.
 There’s a huge movement out there.
 I was out in the beat-up, hi-rise housing projects of Bed-Stuy last night, canvassing for State Senate candidate Julia Salazar.
 I was canvassing with the DSA, a democratic socialist organization that now has 50,000 members.
 We in the DSA are sending our first candidate to the US Congress next year, Alexandria Ocasio-Cortez.
 Change is in the air, and the Spirit is a Movin’!
+(P.S. - Salazar later won, too.
+She is now my State Senator.)